-15.1 A data breach can occur at any point when handling Personal Data and the Group has reporting duties in the event of a data breach or potential breach occurring.
-Breaches which pose a risk to the rights and freedoms of the data subjects who are subject of the breach require to be reported externally in accordance with Clause 7.3 hereof.
+- 15.1 A data breach can occur at any point when handling Personal Data and the Group has reporting duties in the event of a data breach or potential breach occurring.
+Breaches which pose a risk to the rights and freedoms of the data subjects who are subject of the breach are required to be reported externally in accordance with Clause 7.3 hereof. - 15.2 In the event of a data breach, the Group will notify affected parties and the Information Commissioner's Office (ICO) within 72 hours, as required by the GDPR.